TornikeAdu/weatherapp/README.md

 - Node.js (v14 or later)
 - npm (comes with Node.js)
-- API is integrated.
+- API key is integrated.
 No additional instructions are required

 ## Screenshots